Nantong

 Nantong is a prefecture-level city in southeastern Jiangsu province, China.
 Located on the northern bank of the Yangtze River, near the river mouth.
 Nantong is a vital river port bordering Yancheng to the north; Taizhou to the west; Suzhou, Wuxi and Shanghai to the south across the river; and the East China Sea to the east.
 Its population was 7,726,635 as of the 2020 census, 3,766,534 of whom lived in the built-up area made up of three urban districts.

 On September 26, 2004, the first World Metropolitan Development Forum was held in Nantong.
 In 2005, Nantong had a GDP growth of 15.4%, the highest growth rate in Jiangsu province, and in 2016 Nantong's GDP had a total of about 675 billion yuan, ranking 21st in the whole country.

 Although the city took a blow from the economic depression of the 1930s, as well as the Japanese occupation of the 1930s and 40s, Nantong has remained an important center for the textile industry.
 Because of its deepwater harbor and connections to inland navigational canals, it was one of 14 port cities opened to foreign investment in recent Chinese economic reforms.

-Toponymy

-In 958 CE, the area was organized as a prefecture, named Tong Prefecture (通州 (Tōngzhōu, Opening Prefecture)).
-The name was possibly derived from its position near the mouth of the Yangtze.
-In 1151, another Tong Prefecture with an identical name was established in present-day Tongzhou, Beijing.
-During the Qing dynasty, to avoid confusion, the Tong Prefecture in present-day Nantong was changed to Nantong Prefecture (南通州 (Nántōng Zhōu, South Opening Prefecture)), to indicate its location to the south of the other Tong Prefecture.

 History

-The area of present-day Nantong is part of the Yangtze river's alluvial plain, with the land being form from sediment carried down the river.
-The area was first inhabited over 5,000 years ago.
-Most of the area of present-day Nantong was formed within the past 2,000 years, as local sandbars grew and connected with one another.

-Ancient era

-The area that is now Nantong was originally part of the state of Wu during the Spring and Autumn period, which was later conquered by the state of Yue in 473 BCE.
-After yet again being subjected to a new foreign rule by the state of Chu in 334 BCE, the inhabitants of present-day Nantong would again experience another regime change during the first unification of China by the state of Qin.
+The landmass of Nantong is a geologically recent formation, created over centuries by alluvial accretion at the mouth of the Yangtze River.
+The territory emerged from a landscape of coastal shoals, and its coastline progressively expanded southeastward as the river's main channel shifted.
+This process was highly unstable; the area of modern Haimen was submerged for extended periods before re-emerging from the water.
+The region's present landform did not fully stabilize until the late 19th century.